 And this is the minimal yet beautiful home screen.
 Interested?
 It even has the box-shaped google quick access shortcuts.
+The screenshots are of Chrome fork by ArnoldTheBat.
+You’ve got other forks to decide which one you would like to

 Daily, weekly and special Chrome OS builds to choose from.
-This site provides up-to-date Chrome OS build based on the Google’s Chromium project.
+This site provides up-to-date Chrome OS build based on Google’s Chromium project.
 This is the best option to get the same look of Chrome OS that you see on a real Chromebook.
 The limitations are fair, you won’t be able to run Android App.
 Otherwise, everything will work out of the box I must tell you that the stability of this unofficial Chromium OS is amazing.

-You see porting Android and Chrome OS for normal computer is already done and the result are astonishing, we can’t say the same for MAC OS because mackintosh is confusing and is a long task.
+You see porting Android and Chrome OS for a normal computer is already done and the result are astonishing, we can’t say the same for MAC OS because mackintosh is confusing and is a long task.

 Chrome OS = Chromium OS in this guide*.